Genetic Counseling (GEN)

 Transition to clinical setting with integration of risk assessment.
 Experiential learning through simulated patient encounters, full case workups, clinical documentation and case management.
 Emphasis on skills used in patient care.

-GEN 698 Summer Clinical Rotations 2
+GEN 698 Summer Fieldwork Rotations 3

-Notes: Grade: Satisfactory/Unsatisfactory (S/U).
+Notes: Grading method is Satisfactory/Unsatisfactory (S/U).

 GEN 701 Principles of Genetic Counseling III 3